nburmaso/upcgen/readme.md

 ### Requirements

 * Pythia8 event generator (for decays).
 See [Pythia website](https://pythia.org/) for installation instructions.
 It is also possible to use Pythia6.
-Note that in both cases one needs to build ROOT with Pythia support.
-Note that Pythia is only used for tau decays and completely optional
+Note that in the latter case one needs to build ROOT with Pythia6 support.
+Note that Pythia is only used for tau decays and FSR simulations and is completely optional.
 * ROOT (for calculations and Lorentz vectors).
 See [ROOT website](https://root.cern.ch/).
 * CMAKE 2.8 (or newer) & compiler with support of C++11
-* HepMC: It is possible to use HepMC output format.
-Source code and installation instructions can be obtained from [HepMC repository](https://gitlab.cern.ch/hepmc/HepMC3).
+* HepMC3: It is possible to use HepMC output format.
+Source code and installation instructions can be obtained from the [HepMC repository](https://gitlab.cern.ch/hepmc/HepMC3).
-* Optionally: a compiler supporting OpenMP 4.5+ (some pragmas may be different for different versions).
+* A compiler supporting OpenMP 4.5+ (some pragmas may be different for different versions).

 ### Other 3rd party libraries